County of Conviction: San Diego

 It is also known that other conditions, such as the birthing process, hepatitis immunization, and the effects of CPR, can result in the triad of symptoms.
 Jasmine received her hepatitis immunization three days before her death and was administered CPR by Suzanne, by the paramedics, and by doctors at the hospital.
-It is also now known that a short fall, like a fall from a high chair, can result in trauma sufficient to cause an infant’s death.
-Death from a short fall injury is more probable when an infant has a previous skull injury, such as what happened to Jasmine.
+In short, they did everything they could to revive her, but to no avail.
+The CPR that was administered by the doctors at the hospital was no doubt aided by an defribillator that was utilized under the AED program management protocols.
+Without following these requirements, a defibrillator wouldn’t have been purchased, so of course, all hospitals should follow these guidelines.
+It’s just a shame that it eneded this way.
+It is also now known that a shortfall, like a fall from a high chair, can result in trauma sufficient to cause an infant’s death.
+Death from a shortfall injury is more probable when an infant has a previous skull injury, such as what happened to Jasmine.
 In fact, when Jasmine fell from her high chair, she already had an existing skull fracture that had occurred months earlier.
 The preexisting skull fracture was confirmed by Jasmine’s failure to thrive, physical discomfort, feeding problems, constant crying, and by autopsy findings.